 The popularity of big kayaks may mean the sky is the limit, but these experts say there is a ceiling for full-size plastic boats.
 Young points out a wider, heavier kayak is more difficult to design.
 For example, he says there are issues supporting a wide, flat deck.
 “A combination of deck channels and scupper placement improve rigidity,” he says.
 Bendict adds motor power requires a completely different hull design.
 “Adding a motor causes serious issues with hydrodynamics and stresses on parts.”

 After introducing the Native Watercraft Titan Propel, Benedict says, “To me, personally, we’ve reached the limit of how big a kayak can be.”

 Young expects customers to demand more out of their full-size kayaks as tournament anglers push the limits.
 McDonough at Old Town says big boats with an open cockpit designed for motors often don’t even resemble a kayak.
 “But that line of distinction gets less clear every day.”
 Hobie’s Promnitz admits big, motorized kayaks are good for everyone.
 “They bring more people to the sport and it’s fun to see it grow.”

-This article was first published in Kayak Anger Issue 44.
-Subscribe to Kayak Anger and get the magazine delivered to your front door.
+This article was first published in Kayak Angler Issue 44.
+Subscribe to Kayak Angler and get the magazine delivered to your front door.
 Download the Kayak Angler Magazine+ app to seamlessly glide between the digital archives, the latest articles and videos or browse the digital archives for your desktop here.

 Live large and in charge with a full-size fishing kayak. | Feature photo: Jeffrey Fortuna